squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/tutorial.md

 The available methods on the parameter object depends on the parameter type.
 For example, **SingleSelectParameter** objects have a `get_selected` method to get a custom field from the selected option.

-By asserting the parameter object is of type **SingleSelectParameter**, it makes it easier to explore the available methods on the parameter through an IDE.
+By asserting the parameter object is of type **SingleSelectParameter**, it makes it easier to explore the available methods on the parameter through an IDE's linting and autocomplete features.

 For more information on available methods on different parameter types, see the Python API reference page for the [squirrels.parameters] module.